Cruising Q & A

 Instead of an epirb and a liferaft I've concentrated on making the boat itself safer.
 To protect against sinking from a collision, I modified most of the lower storage lockers into watertight compartments by adding sealed partitions and gasketed access hatches.
 I’ve added enough of these sealed compartments that I’m confident you could knock a hole in Atom anywhere below the waterline and she would remain afloat long enough to make emergency repairs.
 The top of my V-berth is now 5-inches above the waterline and also has sealed access hatches.
 Even the toilet has been placed behind an open-topped watertight bulkhead to prevent any of its plumbing fittings from flooding the entire boat.
 The cost of a liferaft, that you may feel you no longer need to carry once you've taken these other precautions, can go a long way toward paying the expenses of these modifications.
 It can also save your boat from sinking at its mooring due to a leaking toilet, or thru-hull fitting.
 A large and stable rigid dinghy with flotation can serve as your liferaft of last resort.

 For navigation we have a handheld GPS and a sextant with HO 249 sight reduction tables and Nautical Almanac.
 Though tempted at times, I have not installed a radar on Atom since I'm reluctant to spend another thousand plus dollars and add more clutter and weight above deck than what I already have.
-Our VHF radio is a hand-held that I use connected to a masthead antenna.
+In 2014 I added a VHF/AIS radio as well as a handheld VHF.
 In 1994 I added a Kenwood TS-450 SSB transceiver and Pactor email modem when I began a years-long cruise where I wanted to stay in communication with friends on boats heading for the same cruising destinations.
 In a moment of madness, in 1999 I brought aboard a Toshiba notebook PC and a friend donated us half a world of digital charts.
 The SSB transceiver is now gone and will eventually get replaced with a newer unit.
 A new $550 Toshiba notebook came aboard in 2006 and is mainly used for email, business and website work.

 Obviously, cell phones do not work more than a few miles offshore.
-Satellite phones have always been too expensive for my budget though I have used them with success on several delivery passages.
-In 2010 you can buy a satellite phone for about $1,500 and buy prepaid minutes for around $1/minute with no monthly charges or contracts.
+Satellite phones had always been too expensive for my budget though I have used them with success on several delivery passages.
+Since 2010 you could buy a satellite phone for about $1,500 and buy prepaid minutes for around $2/minute with no monthly charges or contracts.

 You can email for free with an SSB transciever using an Amateur Radio Pactor modem.
 The downside is that it is for non-business text traffic only, so you still need to use the cyber cafes.
 If you don't have an Amateur license and all the equipment and don't want to become a radio hobbyist, then this system isn't practical.
 I have also used SailMail for a flat rate annual membership fee of about $250.
 You can run both systems on the same equipment if needed.
 In 2007 SCS modems cost about $850.
 That kind of money can pay for a lot of cybercafe time, unless you really need the convenience of onboard email.